| Once scientists asked the question and it was not an obvious

 by a new ice core from an Antarctic region where snow accumulated

-fast enough to show what was happening century by century, so the
+fast enough to show what was happening century by century.
+For the first time, Antarctic and Greenland temperatures could be matched in detail.
+The millenial-scale

 events were, as many scientists had suspected, a global "seesaw"